Burniel123/KTANEProfileCalculator/README.md

 Turn a list of module codes in text file modules.txt into a profile called profile.json in a new subfolder called "profiles" with progress details:
 `-c -verbose modules.txt profiles/profile.json`

 The created profile can then be moved into your KTANE ModProfiles folder and will appear in-game ready to be used.

+### CREATE FROM NAMES
+This operation allows for profiles to be created using a list of names instead of in-game module codes.
+This can be helpful if you do not have a list of codes, but profile compilation will take slightly longer.
+The list of names MUST be a simple text file, with one module name per line.

+All CREATE FROM NAME operations start with -n or -n -verbose.
+Users are strongly encouraged to use -verbose with this operation, as this will output full details on which module names the program has managed to find a matching code for (any names which do not exactly match a module's "official name" will not be included in the profile).
+Otherwise, this operation works exactly the same as the standard CREATE operation: one text file must be specified followed by an optional destination file.

+#### Examples:
+Turn a list of module names in text file centurion.txt into a profile called centurion.json:
+`-n -verbose centurion.txt centurion.json`

+The created profile can then be moved into your KTANE ModProfiles folder and will appear in-game ready to be used.